davidtchiu/davidtchiu.github.io/teaching/cs161/hwk3.fraction/index.md

 ### Homework: Fractions

-The key to object oriented programming is to write classes to create objects, then to interact with those objects to accomplish a greater goal.
+The key to the object-oriented programming (OOP) paradigm is to write classes, then create objects of those classes to accomplish a greater goal.
 In this assignment, you'll get first-hand experience with object interaction, e.g., storing references (pointers) to objects and calling methods on them.